ContainerLab Alternative

 NetPilot combines cloud-native (no Docker + Linux host required), AI-designed topology (describe any topology in plain English — AI generates the YAML and per-vendor configs), multi-turn natural-language iteration, and ~2-minute deployment.
 ContainerLab is the right choice when you want to own the YAML + CI/CD pipeline and have Docker/Linux expertise already.
 NetPilot is the 80% case — anyone who'd rather describe the lab than write YAML by hand.

 Yes.
 NetPilot runs ContainerLab in the cloud on fully managed infrastructure.
-You get the same devices (Cisco IOL, Nokia SR Linux, Arista cEOS, Juniper cRPD, FRR) without installing Docker, Linux, or managing a server.
+You get the same devices — Nokia SR Linux and FRR built-in, plus Cisco IOL, Arista cEOS, and Juniper cRPD via bring-your-own-image (you supply the licensed vendor image) — without installing Docker, Linux, or managing a server.
 NetPilot also adds AI-powered topology generation and automatic device configuration on top of ContainerLab.

 Yes, via NetPilot.
 ContainerLab requires Docker and a Linux host for local deployment.
 NetPilot eliminates this requirement by hosting ContainerLab in the cloud — you access labs from any browser with no local installation.
 Just describe the topology you need and NetPilot deploys it to cloud-hosted ContainerLab automatically.